Fatigue and cancer

 The impact of fatigue

-Fatigue can last throughout cancer treatment and for some time after it is finished.
+Cancer-related fatigue can last throughout treatment and for some time after it is finished.
 Energy levels usually improve over time.
 Most people find they feel better 6-12 months after treatment ends.
-For some people, fatigue can continue for a longer period of time.
+For some people, cancer-related fatigue can continue for years.

 Managing fatigue